 The reported cause of these accidents was black ice.
 Now that snow has fallen and ice has accumulated, it is critical to drive with caution.
 However, some accidents are out of your control.
 Common car accidents in the winter include rear-end collisions and T-bone accidents at an intersection.
 Both of these car crashes can cause serious injuries, including a back injury or head injury.
 Common back injuries include soft tissue, sprained muscle, and herniated discs.
 A head injury can be extremely severe; a concussion is a common injury resulting from a car crash.

 As with any type of car accident, the claim hinges on liability and damages.
-Liability is who is at fault of the accident.
+Liability is who is at fault for the accident.
 The person who is at fault is legally considered to be negligent.
 Negligence is defined as acting without reasonable care.
 Therefore, even if weather conditions, such as snow or ice, are the main cause of an accident, the driver is still at fault.
 When weather conditions are unfavorable, the driver of a car must act with extra caution: leave enough room between you and the car ahead, pump the brakes to ensure you can stop, and drive slowly.

 Damages are the injuries the victim sustained.
 The damages contribute to the settlement amount.
 In other words, the more severe your injury is, the more you will get compensated for the pain and suffering you went through.

 If you or someone you know has been hurt in a car accident, it is very important to speak with a personal injury lawyer to ensure you get fair compensation for the injuries sustained.
 Mahaney & Pappas, LLP offers free meetings to those injured in car crashes to evaluate their case.
 Call us at (508) 879-3500 or contact our experienced personal injury attorneys if you have been injured in an accident so we can review your case and answer your questions.